Yamli APINew!

 • TEXTAREA - these are multiline text boxes

-2. The Basics - How to Integrate Yamli in 5 Minutes
+2.1 How to Integrate Yamli in 5 Minutes

 To enable Yamli on your website, you just need to include a little script at the end of the page.
 In this script, you will need to specify which textboxes will be "yamlified".
 To do all this, add the following code at the end of your HTML file.